awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAM.ServiceLinkedRoles.md

 ## Service\-linked role permissions for Amazon RDS Custom<a name="slr-permissions-custom"></a>

-Amazon RDS Custom uses the service\-linked role named AmazonRDSCustomServiceRolePolicy to allow RDS Custom to call AWS services on behalf of your DB instances\.
+Amazon RDS Custom uses the service\-linked role named AWSServiceRoleForRDSCustom to allow RDS Custom to call AWS services on behalf of your DB instances\.

-The AmazonRDSCustomServiceRolePolicy service\-linked role trusts the following services to assume the role:
+The AWSServiceRoleForRDSCustom service\-linked role trusts the following services to assume the role:
 + `custom.rds.amazonaws.com`

+This service\-linked role has a permissions policy attached to it called `AmazonRDSCustomServiceRolePolicy` that grants it permissions to operate in your account\.
 The role permissions policy allows RDS Custom to complete the following actions on the specified resources:

 ```
 {